AgentJo007/psytoolkittools/README.md

 ### Load Experiment Data

-To load experiment data, use the function `load_experiment_data`.
+To load experiment data, use the function `load.experiment.data`.
 This will return a data frame with your data.
 This function requires two arguments: a vector of file names that will be opened and read for experiment parsing, and a vector of labels that represent the structure of the values saved in your experiment files.

 *Dummy experiment file*: